Frequently Asked Questions About Starting an RIA — Answered

 • Employee payroll

-Not having a solid business plan: A well-thought-out business plan can guide the growth and success of your RIA and keep you focused on your goals.
-As you design your ideal firm, keep in mind key factors like target markets, the services you want to offer, and pricing structure.
+A well-thought-out business plan and marketing strategy can guide the growth and success of your RIA and keep you focused on your goals.
+Think about your brand identity — the visual and verbal expression of your firm — as well as the services you want to offer, your pricing structure, and target audience.

-Ignoring compliance requirements: RIAs are subject to a list of compliance requirements, and adhering to them is important.
+RIAs are subject to a list of compliance requirements, and adhering to them is important.
 Failure to comply with regulations can damage your reputation and potentially result in fines and penalties.
-Therefore, staying up-to-date on regulation changes and ensuring all RIA employees are trained on compliance requirements is critical.
+Therefore, staying up to date on regulation changes and ensuring all of your employees are trained on compliance requirements is critical.

 How LPL Financial Can Help